 - The intensity of the pain will not always be the same

-Chest and breast pain are not normally a cause for concern, but if the pain seems particularly chronic and will not disappear, then seeing a doctor is advisable.
-If the pains are accompanied with other symptoms, such as nipple discharge or rashes, then do not hesitate to seek medical advice.
+In general, chest and breast pain are not a need for concern, but if the pain is severe, seeing a doctor is advisable, especially if the pains are accompanied with other symptoms, such as nipple discharge or rashes.